On the Steiner property for planar minimizing clusters. The anisotropic case: Acknowledgments

-The authors acknowledge the support of the GNAMPA--INdAM projects \textit{Problemi isoperimetrici in spazi Euclidei e non} (n.\ prot.\ UUFMBAZ-2019-000473 11-03-2019) and \textit{Problemi isoperimetrici con anisotropie} (n.\ prot.\ U-UFMBAZ-2020-000798 15-04-2020).
-The first author also acknowledges the support received from the European Union's Horizon 2020 research and innovation programme under the \textit{Marie Sk\l odowska-Curie grant No 794592} and from the ANR-15-CE40-0018 project \textit{SRGI - Sub-Riemannian Geometry and Interactions}.
-The third author also acknowledges the support of the \textit{ERC Starting Grant 676675 FLIRT – Fluid Flows and Irregular Transport}.
+The first author also acknowledges the support received from the European Union's Horizon 2020 research and innovation programme under the \textit{Marie Sk\l o\-dowska Curie grant n.\ 794592} and from the ANR-15-CE40-0018 project \textit{SRGI -- Sub-Riemannian Geometry and Interactions}.
+The third author also acknowledges the support of the \textit{ERC Starting Grant 676675 FLIRT – Fluid Flows and Irregular Transport} and has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No.~945655).